Dans-labs/dariah/docs/Dux.md

 The way it is implemented, is that pressing "Open All" leads to the dispatch of an action with type `fetchItems`, and with payload the list of ids of the entities that must be fetched.

-To this action, the `tables` reducer subfunction reacts by fetching the corresponding entity data from the server, and the `alter` reducer subfunction reacts by expanding the corresponding entity titles into full records.
+To this action, the `tables` sub-reducer reacts by fetching the corresponding entity data from the server, and the `alter` sub-reducer reacts by expanding the corresponding entity titles into full records.

 Whenever you are tempted to write complicated, time-sensitive logic to orchestrate what happens at multiple slices of the state,